alabou/NMOS-MatroxOnly/NMOS With AAC.md

 - The `maxDisplacement`, `constantDuration` and `de-interleaveBufferSize` format-specific parameters SHOULD be included with the correct value for RFC 3640 if the `packetization-mode` equals one of the interleaved modes.

+- The `constantDuration` format-specific parameters MUST be included with the correct value for RFC 3640.

+- The `ptime` attribute MUST be included with the correct value for RFC 6416.

 - The `sizeLength`, `indexLength` and `indexDeltaLength` MUST always be included for RFC 3640 as only mode AAC-hbr is supported.
 Expected values for AAC-hbr are `sizeLength` = 13, `indexLength` = 3 and `indexDeltaLength` = 3.

 Informative note: The Flow bit_rate information is assumed to be conveyed according to the rules of the standards being implemented by the device.
 In some scenarios the encoding is not declared out-of-band through the SDP transport file but in-band through the coded stream.